joelamb/tariq-knight/src/markdown/contact.md

  -  "../images/tariq_contact.jpg"
 ---

-If you would like to drop Tariq an email, regarding further information or bookings please send all inquires to [info@tariqknight.com](mailto:info@tariqknight.com)
+If you would like to drop Tariq an email, regarding further information or bookings please send all enquiries to [info@tariqknight.com](mailto:info@tariqknight.com)

 Follow Tariq on [Instagram](https://www.instagram.com/tariqknight/).

-If you have any further comments no matter how rude, crude or funny, please send them to Tariq at [letsannoytariqtogether@tariqknight.com](mailto:letsannoytariqtogether@tariqknight.com).